Writing and publishing a book on Amazon is easy. But to give yourself a better chance at success, should you test market your book?

 You have unlimited access to the whole Amazon database for books and ebooks and can even choose by geographic region.

-If you want to do your research for free, you can use the Sonar keyword tool.
+If you want to do your research for free, you can use the Ahrefs Amazon Keyword Tool.

 It can help you find reasonable keywords with the free version.